vaibhav7079/PowerBi-2/ReadMe.txt

  Also, we should document & communicate the insights and findings from the data

 Business Case:
-As analyst and we are working for leading e-commerce client.
-The client asked we to create analytical dash boards  below themes.
+As analyst and we are working for leading e-commerce client The client asked we to create analytical dash boards  below themes.
 •	Overview about various KPI’s
 •	Pricing & Promotion